Shealagh Crowley Shealagh Crowley

 Organic Seed Alliance does education, research, and advocacy to promote the organic seed supply.
 They have organic seed production courses, as well as resources for education and documentation.
 For a condensed version of their resources, check out the A Seed Saving Guide for Gardeners and Farmers.

 To be a seed saver is to grow climate-resilient, genetically diverse, and culturally significant seeds for the prosperity of your farm and the farmers of the future.
-For more reading and information, visit:

 For information on seed rights and intellectual property: